 Wakatobi is not an easy destination to reach, you will need to fly to Jakarta, Bali or Makassar, and from there take another flight to Matahora Airport in Wangi-Wangi island or to Tomia island.
 The transportation between the four islands is by ferry or a private boat.
 Some diving resorts in Wakatobi Islands offer free transfer from the airport to the hotel, don’t forget to ask them when doing your booking.

 The best website to search and book your flights to Wakatobi is Skyscanner.
-The have all the local airlines listed and you can compare price and connections.
+They have all the local airlines listed and you can compare price and connections.

 Where to Stay in Wakatobi, Indonesia

-If you are looking for something more glamorous, Wakatobi Dive Resort is the perfect choice.
-Located in Tomia Islands it combines luxury experience, diving and dining.
+If you are looking for something more glamorous, Wakatobi Dive Resort is a perfect choice.
+Located in Tomia Islands it combines luxury experience, diving, and dining.

 Extra Tips for a Perfect Wakatobi Trip